pymc-labs/semantic-similarity-rating/README.md

-# Embeddings-Similarity Rating (ESR)
+# Semantic-Similarity Rating (SSR)

-A Python package implementing the Embeddings-Similarity Rating methodology for converting LLM textual responses to Likert scale probability distributions using semantic similarity against reference statements.
+A Python package implementing the Semantic-Similarity Rating methodology for converting LLM textual responses to Likert scale probability distributions using semantic similarity against reference statements.

 ## Overview

-The ESR methodology addresses the challenge of mapping rich textual responses from Large Language Models (LLMs) to structured Likert scale ratings.
-Instead of forcing a single numerical rating, ESR preserves the inherent uncertainty and nuance in textual responses by generating probability distributions over all possible Likert scale points.
+The SSR methodology addresses the challenge of mapping rich textual responses from Large Language Models (LLMs) to structured Likert scale ratings.
+Instead of forcing a single numerical rating, SSR preserves the inherent uncertainty and nuance in textual responses by generating probability distributions over all possible Likert scale points.

-This package provides a distilled, reusable implementation of the ESR methodology described in the paper "Measuring Synthetic Consumer Purchase Intent Using Embeddings-Similarity Ratings" by Maier & Aslak (2025).
+This package provides a distilled, reusable implementation of the SSR methodology described in the paper "Measuring Synthetic Consumer Purchase Intent Using Semantic-Similarity Ratings" (2025).

 ## Installation